MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-custom-app.md

 ---
 title: Add custom app source to an eventstream
-description: Learn how to add a custom app source to an eventstream. ms.reviewer: spelluru ms.author: zhenxilin
+description: Learn how to add a custom app source to an eventstream and send streaming events using the Kafka protocol. ms.reviewer: spelluru ms.author: zhenxilin
 author: alexlzx